ros-navigation/navigation2/nav2_map_server/README.md

 in order to allow easily save/load map from external code just by calling necessary function.
 This library is also used by `map_loader` and `map_saver` to work.
 Currently it contains OccupancyGrid saving/loading functions moved from the rest part of map server code.
-It is designed to be replaceble for a new IO library (e.g. for library with new map encoding method or any other library supporting costmaps, multifloor maps, etc...).
+It is designed to be replaceable for a new IO library (e.g. for library with new map encoding method or any other library supporting costmaps, multifloor maps, etc...).

 ### CLI-usage